tonytvo/blog-generator/content/blog/atomic-habits/index.md

     - “The purpose of setting goals is to win the game.
 The purpose of building systems is to continue playing the game.” – James Clear
   - You do not need to choose between the two.
 Systems need a goal as a direction/compass.
   - “You do not rise to the level of your goals.
 You fall to the level of your systems.” – James Clear
+  - **Be more concerned with your current trajectory than with your current result**

 ## How Your Habits Shape Your Identity (and Vice Versa)

+- Changing our habits is challenging for two reasons: (1) we try to change the wrong thing and (2) we try to change our habits in the wrong way.
+- Three Layers of Behavior Change
+  - Change your results/outcomes.
+  - Change your process/habits/systems.
+  - Change your identity/beliefs about yourself.
 - The Onion of change
   - Try starting from the core and move outwards
     - Identity ==> Processes ==> Outcomes